nert-nlp/cgel/all-examples/README.md

 The extraction pipeline is not perfect; some (sub)examples are unintentionally included or excluded, or extracted with incorrect structure (e.g. missing `<postTag>`).
 The HTML for the extracted examples should be clean, however.
 Data cleanliness issues can be raised in the project issue tracker on GitHub.

-The current extraction pipeline does not really parse the following features:
-- large curly braces indicating sharing across multiple examples
+The current extraction pipeline does not really parse large curly braces indicating sharing across multiple examples.
-- headings for examples with column structure

 Metalinguistic slashes and parentheses are retained; items containing them are not expanded into sets of full alternatives.